Do you get frustrated with having to plan, shop, prepare and cook meals only to have your child turn their nose up and push the plate away?

 Fruit juice contains very little fibre, a nutrient found in whole fruit that is essential for digestion and regular bowel movements.
 We recommend offering your child fresh fruit rather than fruit juice.
 Water should be the only fluid offered between meals for hydration however if you do choose to offer your child juice, limit it to ½ cup per day and try to water it down.

 What can you do?
 Try to limit your toddlers milk consumption to around 500-600ml per day.
 Offer a small amount of milk after the meal to ensure your child is not filling up on it.
-Offering milk in between meal times will also ensure the calcium in milk does not interfere with the iron absorption from the main meal (calcium is a known inhibitor of iron absorption).

 7. They’re having too many snacks